 Kentucky's Beef Industry

 Kentucky ranks 8th in the nation in beef cattle inventory and has the most beef cattle of any state east of the Mississippi River.
-About 32,000 farms raise beef cattle in Kentucky.
+31,060 farms raise beef cattle in Kentucky with the average heard size being 32 head.
+(2024)

-Kentucky has nearly 1 million beef cows.
+Kentucky has 907,000 beef cows.
 Add calves, bulls, and dairy cows, and Kentucky has about 2 million cattle at any given time.
-In 2022, gross receipts from cattle production totaled $1.1 billion, ranking it fifth among all commodities.
+In 2024, gross receipts from cattle production totaled over $1 billion, ranking it in the top five of all commodities.
 There are many different breeds of beef cattle produced in Kentucky, but one of the most popular breeds is the Angus cattle.

 Top beef cattle counties in Kentucky: